joe-scotto/scottokeebs/README.md

 # ScottoKeebs

-All of my custom keyboards, keymaps, and case files are stored here. **If you like what I do consider supporting me by donating or [buying my cases or keycaps](http://scottokeebs.com).**
+The ScottoKeebs project is released entirely for free and always will be, however, the development of new boards is completely out of my own pocket.
+It’s not a particularly expensive project to maintain but does involve quite a bit of time between prototyping and making content related to them.

+If you happen to really enjoy what I do and want to support me, consider [donating](https://donate.stripe.com/eVa14Yev83SmavmbII) or purchasing something from my [shop](https://www.scottokeebs.com/shop).

 There is also a [Discord](https://discord.gg/vN6X3z8eyv) server with tons of helpful people if you have any questions or need a bit of help.